Jotace5/Deeplearing.ai---ML-data-lifecycle-in-production---Data-Validation/README.md

-# Deeplearing.ai: ML-data-lifecycle-in-production
+# Deeplearing.ai course: ML-data-lifecycle-in-production

-# Week 1 Assignment: Data Validation with TensorFlow Data Validation (TFDV)
+# Assignment: Data Validation with TensorFlow (TFDV)

 ## Project Overview
 This project utilizes [TensorFlow Data Validation (TFDV)](https://cloud.google.com/solutions/machine-learning/analyzing-and-validating-data-at-scale-for-ml-using-tfx), an open-source library designed for understanding, validating, and monitoring machine learning data at scale.
 TFDV is instrumental in analyzing datasets in various stages, such as training, evaluation, and serving, ensuring consistency and detecting potential issues like training/serving skew.